New Employee Orientation (NEO)

 WSDOT employees are encouraged to enroll in direct deposit, which transfer your salary straight into your checking or savings account.
 To view your earnings statements, WSDOT uses a secure, password-protected, on-line portal called MyPortal.
-You can also update contact information through ESS.
-To access ESS you will need your employee identification number and WSDOT email address if not logging in through the WSDOT network.
+You can also update contact information and demographic data through MyPortal.
+To access MyPortal you will need your employee identification number and WSDOT email address if not logging in through the WSDOT network.
 Your supervisor can provide this information to you.

 Collective Bargaining Agreement